 If you get stuck on any issues, our friendly experts are ready to fix it for you.

-You can have 5 failed attempts by default and after 15 mins your account gets unlocked.
+By default, you have 5 failed attempts and after 15 minutes you can unlock your account.

 You have the option to configure the login behavior too, lets see that: